A Continuous-Time Perspective on Global Acceleration for Monotone Equation Problems

 In addition, we have $x(t) = (I + \lambda(t)F)^{-1} v(t)$.
 Thus, we can rewrite Eq.~\eqref{Prelim:Equal-first} as

 This implies that $(x, s)$ depend on the variables $(v, \lambda)$ explicitly and can be eliminated from the system.
 By the definition of $\lambda(\cdot)$, we have

-Summarizing, the rescaled gradient system in Eq.~\eqref{sys:DE} can be equivalently reformulated as a closed-loop control system~\citep[cf.][]{Attouch-2016-Dynamic, Lin-2021-Monotone} as follows:
+Summarizing, the accelerated rescaled gradient systems in Eq.~\eqref{sys:main} can be equivalently reformulated as closed-loop control systems~\citep[cf.][]{Attouch-2016-Dynamic, Lin-2023-Monotone} as follows:

-\begin{remark} The aforementioned relationship between the rescaled gradient systems in Eq.~\eqref{sys:DE} and the systems in Eq.~\eqref{Prelim:Equal-second} pave the way for the existence and uniqueness of a global solution and the asymptotic weak and strong convergence of solution trajectories via appeal to results for a more general closed-loop control system studied by~\citet[Theorem~2.7, 3.1 and 3.6]{Lin-2021-Monotone}.
-The closed-loop formulation provides a pathway to establishing convergence results that is distinct from those employed in other rescaled gradient dynamical systems associated with convex optimization methods~\citep{Cortes-2006-Finite, Wibisono-2016-Variational, Wilson-2019-Accelerating, Romero-2020-Finite}.
-For further discussion of dynamical systems approaches to optimization we refer to~\citet{Romero-2020-Finite}. \end{remark}
+\begin{remark} The above relationship between the accelerated rescaled gradient systems in Eq.~\eqref{sys:main} and the closed-loop systems in Eq.~\eqref{Prelim:Equal-second} pave the way for proving global existence and uniqueness as well as asymptotic weak and strong convergence via appeal to the existing results for closed-loop control systems studied by~\citet[Theorem~2.7, 3.1 and 3.6]{Lin-2023-Monotone}.
+Such a closed-loop formulation also provides a pathway to establishing global convergence result results that are distinct from those employed in other rescaled gradient systems associated with convex optimization methods~\citep{Cortes-2006-Finite, Wibisono-2016-Variational, Wilson-2019-Accelerating, Romero-2020-Finite}.
+For further discussion of dynamical systems approaches to optimization, we refer to~\citet{Romero-2020-Finite}. \end{remark}